-When analyzing the output of an experiment, scientists often need to look beyond the results at related data to answer their research questions.
+When analyzing biologics assay data, scientists often need to look beyond the results at related data to answer their research questions.
 Comparing lineage characteristics like which expression system was used to generate an experiment sample or details about the sample itself, such as the buffer used in it, can uncover crucial data patterns and insights.

 This type of data exploration requires data to be captured in a structured manner and integrated into a central system where it can be easily accessed, queried, and analyzed.